Scientific program for MMN2018

 - Friedemann Pulvermüller & Luigi Grisoni (Freie Universität Berlin): "MMN, prediction and the readiness potential - is there a relationship?"

-- Sari Ylinen (University of Helsinki): "Say it again, kid! - the effects of a speech-based learning game on children’s MMN for foreign words"
+- Sari Ylinen (University of Helsinki): "The effects of a speech-based learning game on children’s MMN for foreign words"

 Music and MMN